 An election issue in the United States

 The pro-life lobby is a formidable power.
 He knows how to mobilize his supporters in the public debate around the clinics that perform abortions to on the internet playing the card of blaming the women concerned.
 During the last U.S. presidential election, John McCain, fairly open on this issue, was obliged to choose Sara Palin, opposed to abortion, to regain the right wing of the electorate who threatened to quit.
 Without success.
-But in some southern states, impossible to get elected by being openly pro-abortion.
+But in some southern states, can not get elected by being openly pro-abortion.
 He does not hesitate also to use shocking images (below) to support his thesis.
 Who is not moved (or disgusted) by the blackened body.

 The lobby for the pro-life is pro-choice lobby as call U.S..
 The main organizations are family planning and Naral , an organization which has made no secret of his fondness for Obama in the U.S. presidential election.
 It also shows in its balance sheet "since 2006 NARAL Pro-Choice America Helped elect 44 new pro-choice members of the House, eight new pro-choice Senators, and pro-choice President Barack Obama. " It helps politicians mobilizing its members and organizing campaigns against advertising-marketing.